 My name is Jessica Montanelli, I was born and raised in the medieval town of Siena (Tuscany, Italy).
-Although I was mostly raised in the countryside, about 15 km away from the town, in a super-small village surrounded 360° by hills and fields (see picture below).
+Although I was mostly raised in the countryside, about 15 km away from the town, in a super-small village surrounded 360° by hills and fields.

 As a teenager I always dreamt of living in the United States, dazzled by the many TV shows I was watching in which life seemed to be perfect and happy.
 At 18 I decided to realize (in part) this dream, so I started searching for Italo-Americans bloggers and contact them to know if they could help me get there.
 Where?
 Los Angeles of course.

 In 2013 I met my boyfriend and at the end of the year I moved with him (and my cat Pinkie) to The Netherlands (a leap of faith!
-But it went well) to follow his studies at the Conservatory.
-I found a job in a call center for a multilingual project, since I don’t speak Dutch, and I work there since then.
+But it went well) to follow his studies.
+I found a normal day job in an office which continues to today.

 WHAT MAKES ME HAPPY:

 - Cheese, lots of cheese.
 There’s no need to add anything else here.

 - Pasta.
 Especially if handmade, a good dish of pasta is good for the soul.
 Pasta is almost sacred to me.

 - The smell of summer breeze.
 As soon as the temperature raises, I love the smell of the air, especially in the morning and after dark.